oneapi-src/oneDAL/docs/source/api/spmd/communicator.rst

 A base implementation of the :term:`communicator` concept.
 The :term:`communicator` type and all of its subtypes are :term:`reference-counted <Reference-counted object>`:

-1. The instance stores a pointer to communicator implementation that holds all property values and data.
+1. The instance stores a pointer to the communicator implementation that holds all property values and data.

 2. The reference count indicates how many communicator objects refer to the same implementation.